bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 See the next pre-requisite for details.

 ### Required software on build host
-The most important software used by this procedure is the cross compiler and associated toolset.
+As mentioned above, the most important software used by this procedure is the cross compiler and associated toolset.
 This will most likely need to be manually generated before commencing this procedure as there is unlikely to be a pre-built cross compiler tool set for Seagate Central readily available.

-There is a guide to generate a cross compilation toolset suitable for the Seagate Central at the link below.
+There is a guide to generate a cross compilation toolset suitable for the Seagate Central at the following link.

 https://github.com/bertofurth/Seagate-Central-Toolchain